 Using the "what you might hear" cards, the young person and practitioner look at things that might be said to someone to try and get them to do something.

-What you might hear and say/do cards Then, using the "what might you say" cards, think about the different ways someone might respond so they don't have to do what the other person wants.
+Then, using the "what might you say" cards, think about the different ways someone might respond so they don't have to do what the other person wants.